-- (A) When an insurer seeks to suspend, modify or terminate temporary disability benefits pursuant to a provision of the Act, and Rules 6-1, 6-2, 6-3, 6-5, 6-6, 6-7 or 6-9 are not applicable, the insurer may file a petition to suspend, modify or terminate temporary disability benefits on a form prescribed by the Division.
+(A) When an insurer seeks to suspend, modify or terminate temporary disability benefits pursuant to a provision of the Act, and Rules 6-1, 6-2, 6-3, 6-5, 6-6, 6-7 or 6-9 are not applicable, the insurer may file a petition to suspend, modify or terminate temporary disability benefits on a form prescribed by the Division.
 All documentation upon which the petition is based shall be attached to the petition.
-The petition shall indicate the type, amount and time period of compensation for which the petition has been filed and shall set forth the facts and law upon which the petitioner relies. - (B) When an insurer seeks to retroactively decrease temporary benefits after the first indemnity admission of liability is filed.
-The petition must be filed within thirty (30) days of the initial indemnity admission.
-This section shall not be used to retroactively claim a safety rule violation. - (C) A copy of a response form prescribed by the Division shall be included with a copy of the petition to the claimant and claimant's attorney and the Division.
-Certification of this mailing shall be filed with the petition. - (D) If the claimant does not file a written objection with the Division within twenty (20) days of the date of mailing of the petition and response form, the Director may grant the insurer's request to suspend, modify or terminate disability benefits as of the date of the petition. - (E) When a claimant files a timely objection to a petition, the insurer shall continue temporary disability benefits at the previously admitted rate until an application for hearing is filed with the Office of Administrative Courts, and the matter is resolved by order.
-The Director finds that good cause exists to expedite a hearing to be held within sixty (60) days from the date of the setting, because overpayment of benefits may result if the suspension, modification or termination is granted. - (F) When a hearing is continued at the request of the claimant, the prehearing administrative law judge shall temporarily grant the relief requested in the petition, pending the continued hearing, if the reports and evidence attached to the petition and objection indicate a reasonable probability of success by the insurer.
-The continued hearing shall be held no later than thirty (30) days from the date of the request for continuance. - (G) When a hearing is continued at the request of the insurer, temporary disability benefits shall continue until the matter is resolved by order after the hearing.
+The petition shall indicate the type, amount and time period of compensation for which the petition has been filed and shall set forth the facts and law upon which the petitioner relies.

+- (B) A copy of a response form prescribed by the Division shall be mailed with a copy of the petition to the claimant and claimant's attorney and the Division.
+Certification of this mailing shall be filed with the petition. - (C) If the claimant does not file a written objection with the Division within twenty (20) days of the date of mailing of the petition and response form, the Director may grant the insurer's request to suspend, modify or terminate disability benefits as of the date of the petition. - (D) When a claimant files a timely objection to a petition, the insurer shall continue temporary disability benefits at the previously admitted rate until an application for hearing is filed with the Office of Administrative Courts, and the matter is resolved by order.
+The Director finds that good cause exists to expedite a hearing to be held within sixty (60) days from the date of the setting, because overpayment of benefits may result if the suspension, modification or termination is granted. - (E) When a hearing is continued at the request of the claimant, the administrative law judge shall temporarily grant the relief requested in the petition, pending the continued hearing, if the reports and evidence attached to the petition and objection indicate a reasonable probability of success by the insurer.
+The continued hearing shall be held no later than thirty (30) days from the date of the request for continuance. - (F) When a hearing is continued at the request of the insurer, temporary disability benefits shall continue until the matter is resolved by order after the hearing.